A.E.

 The Enchanted, another of AE's many paintings.
 Source: www.invaluable.com.

-AE's Luminous, a painting of a sidhe standing beside a Irish rural cottage.
+Luminous, AE's painting of a sidhe standing beside a Irish rural cottage.
 Source: hedgeconfessions.com.